-I’ve been reading some letters my great-great grandfather (mother’s father’s mother’s father), Alexander Millar, wrote from Clapham Common in London to his grandson Brian Kelly (my grandfather), when Brian was just four or five, and living on a farm near Harrismith, in the Free State, South Africa.
+I’ve been reading some letters my great-great grandfather (mother’s father’s mother’s father), Alexander Millar, wrote from Clapham Common in London to his grandson Brian (my grandfather), when Brian was just four or five, and living on a farm near Harrismith, in the Free State, South Africa.
 The letters are mostly typed but in caps so that young Brian, who’d obviously not yet learned small letters, could read them.
 Alexander makes more than one reference to suffragettes.

 May 3, 1913